BotParty/homelab_status_page/readme.md

 - [] matrix multiply demo https://milhidaka.github.io/webgpu-blas/ https://gpu.rocks/#/
 - [] write docs on auto-create bindgroups - dont hide complexity but consistent mental model resources
 - [] always render to a renderTarget not canvas because more composable ???
-+commands + passthrough bindgroups when necessary use observablehq for progressively adding interactivity using sliders
+- [ ] figure out typescript with rollup for module +commands + passthrough bindgroups when necessary use observablehq for progressively adding interactivity using sliders